Create multiline string in JavaScript | Split string to Multilines

 Read More about String Concatenation in JavaScript.

-Another method to create a multiline string in JavaScript is to use the backslash (\
+Another method to create a multiline string in JavaScript is to use the backslash (\) in the string.

 Output: